 The rational operating model is simple: run your programme against the confirmed baseline while carrying a proposal overlay for Board-level planning and resource sequencing.

-Five-step SME compliance plan showing inventory, classification, prohibited-practice screening, Annex III controls, and documentation readiness before August 2026
+Five-step SME compliance plan showing inventory, classification, prohibited-practice screening, Annex III controls, and documentation readiness under the current-law August 2026 baseline

 Do the work in the right order.
 Sequence beats panic.